Xerox vs. Lexmark: Which Printer Brand Is Best for Me?

 2 Similarities Between Xerox and Lexmark

-Now that you have an overview of each company, let’s get into what really matters: their products, features and services.
+Now that you have an overview of each company, let’s discuss what really matters: their products, features, and services.

 Let’s start by going over three similarities between the two brands: